 Will I have to pay the ambulance transfer fee?

-Patients being transferred to another hospital or health care facility by a health care team will not be required to pay the ambulance transfer fee when ambulance transfer is required.
+Island residents with a valid PEI Health Card who are transferred to another hospital will not be required to pay the ambulance transfer fee.
 Details of your transfer will be communicated in advance.

 If I am in hospital waiting for long-term care, can I choose the facility I will be transferred to?